United States Institute of Peace: Second Trump administration

 President Donald Trump signed an executive order on February 19, 2025, stating that "the non-statutory components and functions" of a handful of governmental entities, including the U.S. Institute of Peace, "shall be eliminated to the maximum extent consistent with applicable law"; instructing them to "reduce the performance of their statutory functions and associated personnel to the minimum presence and function required by law"; and to "submit a report to the director of the Office of Management and Budget (OMB director) confirming compliance with this order and stating whether the governmental entity, or any components or functions thereof, are statutorily required and to what extent."

-While some have interpreted the executive order as a move to terminate the institute, the United States Institute of Peace Act established the institute as an independent nonprofit institute, and (b) provides a broad statutory mandate. limits the authority of the Office of Management and Budget to reviewing and submitting comments on the institute’s Congressional budget request.
+While some have interpreted the executive order as a move to terminate the institute, the United States Institute of Peace Act established the institute as an independent nonprofit institute, and (b) provides a broad statutory mandate. limits the authority of the Office of Management and Budget to reviewing and submitting comments on the institute's congressional budget request.
 Under (f), the president may remove USIP board members with the approval of the majority of the board or several congressional committees.

 In March 2025, Trump said he was firing all USIP board members, except the three ex officio members.
 Trump also said he was firing institute president Moose and appointing Kenneth Jackson as acting president.
 The Department of Government Efficiency (DOGE) gained access to the USIP building to install Jackson as president.
 USIP contested the firings and DOGE's access as illegal.
 USIP leadership filed a lawsuit to stop the Trump administration's actions.

 While the legal dispute between USIP and the Trump administration was pending, Judge Beryl Howell declined to issue a temporary restraining order to stop the Trump administration from proceeding with a takeover of USIP.
 On March 28, the Trump administration fired more than 200 USIP staffers, most of the remaining employees.
 The Trump administration appointed DOGE staffer Nate Cavanaugh as USIP president.
 Cavanaugh transferred ownership of the headquarters building to the General Services Administration.
 However, on May 19, Howell ruled in favor of USIP.
 The Associated Press summarized her ruling as "because the removal of the board by the administration was illegal, all subsequent actions are null and void, including the firing of the staff and the transfer of the headquarters to the General Services Administration."

 On June 27, 2025, the D.C.
-Circuit Court of Appeals ruled in favor of the Trump administration, arguing that the Institute wields substantial executive power in foreign policy decisions, and that "[t]he president’s inability to control the Institute’s exercise of these 'significant executive power[s]' undermines his ability to set and pursue his foreign policy objective."
+Circuit Court of Appeals granted a stay pending appeal, temporarily pausing enforcement of the district court’s ruling.
+In its order, the court wrote that the institute exercises “significant executive power” in foreign policy decisions and that the President’s inability to control the institute’s exercise of those powers “undermines his ability to set and pursue his foreign policy objective.”

+On December 3, 2025, the White House rebranded the headquarters building as the Donald J. Trump Institute of Peace and announced that it would host the official signing ceremony of a peace agreement between the Democratic Republic of Congo (DRC) and Rwanda.